 Please provide the proposed supply and waste/vent diagram.
 Include materials to be used as well as the sizes of the piping that is to be installed.
 Also, indicate the required overhead sewer service on the waste/vent plan.

-See information titled Current Codes that identifies codes that may be applicable to your construction project.
+See information titled Current Codes that identify codes that may be applicable to your construction project.

 For associated Planning, Engineering and Building fees, please refer to Appendix B7 Fee Schedule per the Wheaton City Code - Community Development Fees.